LAYOUTS & TRADERS INVITED TO EXHIBITION ON SAT 17 MAT 2025

 Our own Club stand – here you can find out about club membership and buy second- hand stock & books etc.

-Derek Buck wagon building Our club president showing scratch building of rolling stock.
-If you want to know how to do it, sit down and ask.
-He does like to chat and doesn’t bite. (often!)
+Our club president will be giving a demonstration of scratch building and kit bashing of rolling stock.
+If you want to know how to do it sit down and ask.
+They do like to chat and don’t bite. (often!)

 http://www.coastaldcc.co.uk/index.php